Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Introduction

 Further related literature includes a line of work on rebalancing triggered by \cite{chemla2013bike}.
-Susbequent papers, e.g., by \cite{nair2013large}, \cite{dell2014bike}, \cite{erdougan2014static}, and \cite{erdougan2015exact}, solve the routing problem with fixed numbers of bikes that need to be picked up/dropped off at each station --- \cite{de2016bike} extensively surveys these papers.
-Other approaches to rebalancing include for example the papers of \cite{liurebalancing}, \cite{ghosh2016robust}, \cite{rainer2013balancing}, and \cite{shu2013models}.
+Susbequent papers, e.g., by \cite{nair2013large}, \cite{dell2014bike}, \cite{erdougan2014static}, \cite{erdougan2015exact}, \cite{bruck2019static}, and \cite{li2020branch} solve variants of a routing problem with fixed numbers of bikes that need to be picked up/dropped off at each station -- \cite{de2016bike} extensively surveys these papers.
+Before rebalancing bike-sharing systems became an object of academic study, the closely related traveling salesman problems with pickup and delivery had already been studied outside the bike-sharing domain since \cite{hernandez2004branch}.
+Other approaches to rebalancing include for example the papers of \cite{liurebalancing}, \cite{ghosh2016robust}, \cite{rainer2013balancing}, \cite{shu2013models}, or more recently \cite{brinkmann2019dynamic}.
+We refer the readers to the surveys of \cite{laporte2018shared}, \cite{freund2019bike}, and \cite{shui2020review} for a wider overview of the rebalancing literature.
 While all of these fall into the wide range of recent work on the operation of bike-sharing systems, they differ from our work in the controls and methodologies they employ.

 Finally, a great deal of work has been conducted in the context of predicting demand.
 In this work, we assume that the predicted demand is given, e.g., using the methods of \cite{o2015data} or \cite{singhvi2015predicting}.
 Further methods to predict demand have been suggested by \cite{li2015traffic}, \cite{chen2016dynamic}, and \cite{zhang2016bicycle} among others.
 Our results can be combined with any approach that predicts demand at each station independently of all others.